 c. attend an administrative clinic

-d. complete the administrative, timing judge, clerk of course, and referee on-line test with a minimum grade of 85% before beginning any on-deck training
+d. complete the administrative referee, timing judge, clerk of course, and referee on-line test with a minimum grade of 85% before beginning any on-deck training

 e. completes a minimum of six sessions of on-deck training at three different sanctioned meets under at least two different referees in the following capacities:

-1) One session operating the automatic timing equipment
+1) Two sessions split between acting as the timing equipment operator, as the timing judge, and as the clerk of course/meet management software operator

-2) One session as a timing judge
+2) One session acting as an observer under a qualified referee trainer

-3) One session acting as an observer under a qualified referee trainer
+3) Three sessions as an acting referee under the supervision of a qualified referee trainer

-4) Three sessions as an acting referee under the supervision of a qualified referee trainer
+2. Must be a non-athlete USA Swimming member to work as a certified official.

-2. To maintain certification, a referee must work a minimum of six sessions per year with at least one session as a referee or deck referee.
-In addition, a referee must attend a clinic or take the referee recertification test every two years.
+3. To maintain certification, a referee must work a minimum of six sessions per year with at least one session as a referee or deck referee.
+In addition, a referee must attend a clinic or take the referee recertification tests every three years.

-3. At the discretion of the Officials Chair, a person whose certification has lapsed may have it renewed by attending a formal clinic and/or satisfactorily completing the on-line examination.
+4. At the discretion of the Officials Chair, a person whose certification has lapsed may have it renewed by attending a formal clinic and/or satisfactorily completing the on-line examination.